skychil/kombol/README.md

   * Accidental activation of 2 finger combos may occur at high typing speeds
     * Reducing COMBO_TERM helps to minimize accidental activations
       * Set COMBO_TERM as low as possible while still allowing consistent activation of combos
-      * A per-combo COMBO_TERM setting would be ideal, but QMK does not yet support it
+      * A per-combo COMBO_TERM setting would be ideal, but QMK does not yet support it :(
-      * If accidental activation still occurs, remove those combos from your layout
+      * If accidental activation still occurs, remove the offending combos from your layout

 </details>